Baldassare Franceschini

-Baldassare Franceschini, called Il Volterrano after his birth place Volterra and, to distinguish him from Ricciarelli, Il Volterrano Giuniore (1611 – 6 January 1689) was an Italian late Baroque painter and draughtsman active principally around Florence and Volterra.
+Baldassare Franceschini, called Il Volterrano after his birthplace Volterra and, to distinguish him from Ricciarelli, Il Volterrano Giuniore (1611 – 6 January 1689) was an Italian late Baroque painter and draughtsman active principally around Florence and Volterra.
 He was mainly known for his frescoes, altarpieces and easel paintings for churches and palaces in Florence, Volterra and Rome.
 His subject matter was diverse and included portraits, biblical and mythological scenes, history paintings and allegorical compositions.

 Life

 He was born in Volterra as the son of the sculptor Gaspare.
 At an early age, he worked as an assistant to his father and subsequently apprenticed with the Florentine artist Cosimo Daddi in Volterra.
 During the time of his apprenticeship his talents were discovered by the local notable Ludovico Guarnacci and the Marquese Curzio Inghirami, brother of the more powerful Julio, secretary of Christina of Lorraine.
 The Marquese Inghirami placed him, at the age of sixteen, under the Florentine painter Matteo Rosselli.
 Both Francesco Furini and Lorenzo Lippi also trained with Rosselli.
 Within a year, he had advanced sufficiently to execute frescoes in Volterra with skilled foreshortening, followed by work for the Medici family in the Villa Petraia.